IT-Labs/BlockChainToken/README.md

 ## Reviewers and audits

 Code for the Caerus token and the sale has been reviewed by:
-TBD.
+BlockEra LLC February 2018.

-A bug bounty for the ANT token and sale started on [pending date].
+A bug bounty for the CAER token and sale started on [pending date].
 More details.